 WHAT TO BRING

-Not only is the bridge decked out in lights, but so is the entire park!
+Not only is this Vancouver bridge decked out in lights, but so is the entire park!
 And there’s live music, hot cocoa, yummy treats, caroling, cookie decorating, and more!
 We even got to take our photo in Santa’s sleigh!

-6 Things to Know for Kids at Capilano Suspension Bridge Park
+6 Things to Know for Capilano Suspension Bridge Park with Kids

 1. STROLLER PARKING